zzbazza/instagram-scraper/README.md

 ```

 ## Scraped Instagram hashtag
-Structure of each hashtag detail looks like this:
+The structure of each hashtag detail looks like this:

 ```json
 {